Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 - Shared pipes

 - Community insurance does not replace individual home insurance.
+Owners are still responsible for insuring the interior and personal liability.

 What Home Insurance Covers